 Becoming an Optician in New Mexico

-An optician is a professional in the health care industry who helps patients and customers in optical retail stores, optometry clinics and ophthalmology practices find the right frames, fill their prescriptions and learn about their new lenses.
+An optician is a professional in the healthcare industry who helps patients and customers in optical retail stores, optometry clinics, and ophthalmology practices find the right frames, fill their prescriptions and learn about their new lenses.
 This is a hands-on career that allows you to work with and help people every day.
 In New Mexico, this is a growing industry, so there will be many opportunities for work for those who are training right now and studying to become an optician.[En Español]

 How to Become an Optician in New Mexico

 The state of New Mexico does not require licensing for working opticians.
 If you are interested in this career within the state, there are two ways you can achieve your goal.
-One is to find an optician, optometrist or ophthalmologist willing to hire you for an entry-level position.
-Once on the job you will be trained and learn the skills needed to work as an optician.
+One is to find an optician, optometrist, or ophthalmologist willing to hire you for an entry-level position.
+Once on the job, you will be trained and learn the skills needed to work as an optician.
 The other option is to complete a post-secondary degree or certificate program, which will provide you with all the knowledge needed to be hired as an optician after graduation.

-Degree and Certificate Programs in New Mexico
+Optician Certification Training Programs in New Mexico

-While there are no requirements that opticians in the state complete an educational program or obtain a license, New Mexico does have one school with two programs that are accredited by the Commission on Opticianry Accreditation.
+While there are no requirements that opticians in the state to complete an educational program or obtain a license, New Mexico does have one school with two programs that are accredited by the Commission on Opticianry Accreditation.

 Southwestern Indian Polytechnic Institute, located in Albuquerque, offers students a certificate or an associate’s degree in Vision Care Technology.
 The degree program takes longer to complete and includes more advanced optical classes as well as general education courses.
-The degree takes about two years to complete and prepares students to work as opticians or optometry assistants, while the certificate program prepares students to work as optical lab technicians, surfacing, fabricating and mounting lenses.
+The degree takes about two years to complete and prepares students to work as opticians or optometry assistants, while the certificate program prepares students to work as optical lab technicians, surfacing, fabricating, and mounting lenses.

 No license is required to practice opticianry in the state of New Mexico, but employers may be looking for job candidates who either already have an education or who are prepared to train and learn on the job while not immediately working as an optician.
 Employers also may prefer to hire opticians who have passed exams for national certification.
 The National Contact Lens Examiners (NCLE) Contact Lens Registry and the American Board of Opticians are national organizations that provide exams opticians can take to prove they have the knowledge and skills to do the job.